-Even products labeled "allergy-free" can still contain fragrances or preservatives, ingredients that are irritating to sensitive skin.
-Later in this chapter we'll tell you what ingredients can cause irritation and direct you to skin care products and ingredients that are soothing, not irritating or inflammatory.
+Even products labeled "allergen-free" can still contain fragrances or preservatives, ingredients that cause irritation to your skin. sensitive skin.
+Later in this chapter, we'll tell you what ingredients can cause irritation and direct you to skin care products and ingredients that are soothing, not irritating or inflammatory.

 In addition to the risk of irritation with the product, it is possible that your skin is also irritated by other things from the outside environment.
 While this topic is beyond the scope of the book, it's not uncommon for people to have allergies to foods, fabrics, or chemicals found in clothing, furniture, or buildings.

 OSPT skin type is quite common among people of color such as Americans, Caribbean, Latin American, Asian and Mediterranean.
 Caucasians such as Britons and Irish may have OSPT skin with red hair and freckles, which is a form of pigmentation.

 If the questionnaire indicates that you have OSPT skin type but you do not have all of the following mentioned symptoms then your test results are not wrong.

 OSPT suffers from many general problems but also has some specific problems.
 Thus, many of the symptoms, predispositions, and treatment options are specific to black, colored, and white OSPT.

 * All OSPT may have the following symptoms:

 - Black spots, dark spots in sun-exposed skin

 - Glossy skin when using sunscreen products